osso73/pyscripts/README.md

 ## Compiling

-I'm using `cx_freeze` to compile the scripts into executable files, that I can then place in my windows PC on a folder in the path, and run them from the command line.
-I need to compile the code from the folder where the scripts are located.
+I'm using `cx_freeze` to compile the scripts into executable files, that I can then place in my windows PC on a folder in the path, and run them from the command line. `cx_freeze` is included in the `requirements.txt` file.I need to compile the code from the folder where the scripts are located.
 The file `setup.py` contains the configuration, and the compilation of files can be launched as follows:

 ```
 cd scripts